pcty-MarTech/aem-challenge/README.md

 2. **Update Component**
    Modify the existing "Cat Fact" Component to:
-    - Display the random cat fact.
+    - Display the random Cat Fact.
     - Display the date the fact was created below the fact.

 3. **Integration**